Restorative Justice for Out of Court Disposals – a rapid review

 At the moment however, there are different OOCDs being used differently across Police Force areas.
 The National Police Council tried to rectify this in 2017, publishing a national strategy aimed at unifying OOCD frameworks.
 However, an audit undertaken in 2020 showed only 15 of the 42 Police Force areas have implemented this new approach as it is not a requirement by law.

-The expectation is that the remaining areas will now await the outcome of Government reforms to sentencing law, which is outlined in the Government White Paper: A Smarter Approach to Sentencing, published in September 2020.
-Why me? have responded to The Government’s proposals and what it means for Restorative Justice which can be accessed here : Why me?’s response to new sentencing proposals.
+The expectation is that the remaining areas will await the outcome of Government reforms to sentencing law, which is outlined in the Government White Paper: A Smarter Approach to Sentencing, published in September 2020.

 We hope that this work will increase the use of Restorative Justice for OOCDs in the long term, alleviating pressures on the court system and ensuring a more effective, problem-solving approach to addressing the harm caused by crime.

-The project manager can be contacted directly – email@example.com if you have any contribution to this work.
+The project manager can be contacted directly at firstname.lastname@example.org if you have any contribution to this work.